 Nature is spiritual

 There is a divinely ordered intelligence to nature that has us in awe.
 And though in our minds we may separate ourselves from nature, believing we are in ownership of it, the truth is – we never are.
 We are, in fact, very dependent upon nature.
 We are nature, and divinely enigmatic.

 We are intertwined in nature’s vast, meticulous and endless network.
 We belong to nature’s seasons and rhythms.
 We may observe ourselves in every aspect of its story – life, death, and resurrection.

 Nature is inspirational

-I would love to hear about your experiences in nature, and what gifts nature brings to you.
-If you’re in need of a break from the daily routine, perhaps stepping out into nature is what you’re really seeking.
+I’d love to hear about your experiences in nature.
+If you’re in need of a break from the daily grind, stepping out into nature will replenish you.
 Give it a try!